 Kwong Rc et al. presented that tumors of the epidermal growth factor receptor exhibit a better response to treatment than other types of tumors.
 It also damages or breaks down the PML/RAR-alpha binding protein.
-Kwong Rc et al. have revealed in their research that treatment of bladder cancer epithelial cells with ATO as an anticancer drug is effective in combination with inhibiting glutathione synthesis.
-On the other hand, ATO has been shown to unfix lysosomes through p21, as well as to degrade PML/RARα protein and to inhibit cell proliferation (48).
+Kwong Rc et al. have revealed in their research that treating bladder cancer epithelial cells with ATO as an anticancer drug effectively inhibits glutathione synthesis.
+On the other hand, ATO has been shown to unfix lysosomes through p21, as well as to degrade PML/RARα protein and inhibit cell proliferation (48).
 Jutooru I et al., found that ATO could significantly inhibit BIU-87 bladder cancer cell growth and DNA synthesis and induce apoptosis.
 Also, Bcl-2 gene mRNA expression decreased significantly in bladder cancer cells (29).
-Also, ATO has been shown to induce apoptosis in addition to increasing the percentage of CD4 + and CD8 + T cells in MBT-2 bladder cancer cells and also in vivo increasing the toxicity of natural killer cells in the bladder tumor of mice (49).
-In vivo, Yunlong Li et al. revealed that mice treated with ATO injection showed a significant decrease in white blood cell count (WBC) and platelet count.
+Also, ATO has been shown to induce apoptosis in addition to increasing the percentage of CD4 + and CD8 + T cells in MBT-2 bladder cancer cells and in vivo increasing the toxicity of natural killer cells in the bladder tumor of mice (49).
+In vivo, Yunlong Li et al. revealed that mice treated with ATO injection significantly decreased white blood cell count (WBC) and platelet count.
 They, therefore, suggested that injection of ATO with albumin through the internal iliac artery could be introduced as a novel and promising method for the treatment of bladder cancer (50).

 Overall, ATO with inducing apoptosis, autophagy stimulation, growth inhibition, increasing the toxicity of NK cells, inhibiting Akt/mTOR signaling pathways, induction of cell differentiation, and inhibition of angiogenesis in different cancer cells can be concluded that ATO can be used as a potential, new and effective method, either alone or in combination with effective drugs, for the prevention and treatment of human bladder and prostate cancer.

-SMKA was the principal investigator, LZB and AM wrote the manuscript, MHKH edited the manuscript.
+SMKA was the principal investigator, LZB and AM wrote the manuscript, and MHKH edited the manuscript.

-Special thanks to Urology Research Center (URC), Tehran University of Medical Sciences.
+Special thanks to the Urology Research Center (URC), Tehran University of Medical Sciences.